sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 .. image:: images/person_license.png

-The license tab holds details of animals licensed to this owner.
+The license tab holds details of animals licensed to this person.
 This tab can be removed with the option “Disable animal control functionality from menus and screens” in the remove unwanted functionality section of *Settings-Options-Options*.